Viktor286/js-types-kit/readme.md

 &nbsp;
 ## Kit #5 – Provides a sets of the specific type for data-driven tests

-To use a range of several variable types as one array we can use 'type.list.*' as a base of iteration for a test.
+To use a collection of specific type variables as one array we can use 'type.list.*' as a base of iteration for a test.

 ```javascript
 // Get the collection (list as an array) of predefined type's values that could be useful in data-driven tests.